Czas już skończyć opowieść o początkach Bank of England.

 PS.
 The brainchild of speculator and

 Master of the Royal Mint Thomas Neale, the lottery was created in order to raise money for the Exchequer.
 100,000 £10 tickets were offered for sale as one of a series of measures to raise revenue to allow English participation in the Nine Years’ War against France.
-Other contemporary financial innovations included the granting of a Royal Charter to the Bank of England and the creation of the country’s first national debt
+Other contemporary financial innovations included the granting of a Royal Charter to the Bank of England and the creation of the country’s first national debt.

 Neale received 10% of the lottery’s proceeds